Grix/helios_dac/README.md

 g++ -Wall -std=c++14 -fPIC -O2 -c HeliosDac.cpp
 g++ -shared -o libHeliosDacAPI.so HeliosDacAPI.o HeliosDac.o libusb-1.0.so
 ```
-To use the device on Linux you either need root privileges or need to set up udev rules (see pages.bitlasers.com/helios)
+To use the device on Linux you either need root privileges or need to set up udev rules (see https://bitlasers.com/helios-laser-dac/)

+A more detailed guide for compiling for Raspberry Pi (Linux ARM) is also available in the docs folder.

 #### Hardware and firmware modification